 Plan ahead for positive results when welcoming your new employee to UCSD and your department.

 - Ask your new employee to bring appropriate forms of identification on the first day of work.
-(See the I-9 and ID Documentation form for details.)
+(See the I-9 and ID Documentation [PDF] form for details.)

 - Inform the employee of parking options for the first day.

 - Provide each staff member who will orient your new employee with a copy of the Supervisor Orientation checklist.

 - Tell existing employees when they can expect their new coworker or supervisor/ manager to start.

 - Collect the new-hire paperwork required by UCSD and your department.
 See the list of forms under First day.
 Some UC forms can be obtained online from UC Benefits Online Fullfillment Service and the Policy & Procedure manual (PPM).